carlbeattie2000/fake-user-info/README.md

     }
   ]
 }
-// Again there are another two functions to generate multiple of each that return arrays. generators.bankAccounts.createArrayOfRandomBankCardObjects();
+// Again there are two other functions to generate multiple's of each object that return in an array. generators.bankAccounts.createArrayOfRandomBankCardObjects();
 generators.bankAccounts.createArrayOfRandomAccountObjects();